 What You Might Pay When Using an FHA Loan

-According to the real estate information company Zillow, the median home value for Oregon rose to around $372,800 as of July 2020.
-That was an increase of roughly 3.5% over the some month a year earlier.
+According to the real estate information company Zillow, the median home value for Oregon rose to around $402,573 as of March 2021.
+That was an increase of roughly 10% over the same month a year earlier.

 That’s what makes the FHA loan program a good alternative.
 It’s a lower down payment mortgage strategy.